AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/Memory optimized instance families/Deploy Redis applications on re6p instances.md

 8. Perform compilation in the redis-4.0.14 directory.

-    **Note:** If you do not need to switch to the ./deps/memkind/ directory to adjust Makefile, you are still in the redis-4.0.14 directory.
-In this case, you do not need to run the `cd .. /..` command to switch the directory.
+    **Note:** If you did not switch to the ./deps/memkind/ directory to adjust Makefile, you are still in the redis-4.0.14 directory.
+In this case, you do not need to run the `cd ../..` command to switch the directory.

     ```
-    cd .. /..
+    cd ../..
     make clean;make distclean;make MALLOC=memkind -j 4
     make install
     ```